-Outcome Ref Outcomes Main Actions & Commitments Key Performance Indicators/Benchmark Data Completion Date Responsibility Priority - H/M/L RAG STATUS Status as at July 2022 17 Use of benefits measurement to record efficiencies generated by procurement activity.
+Outcome Ref Outcomes Main Actions & Commitments Key Performance Indicators/Benchmark Data Completion Date Responsibility Priority - H/M/L RAG STATUS Status as at November 2024 17 Use of benefits measurement to record efficiencies generated by procurement activity.
 Record efficiencies within hunter, GRPT steering group reports and recommendation reports.
-Measures of • Price reduction. • Added value. • Risk reduction. • Process re-engineering. • Sustainability. • reduction of scope 3 carbon emissions Per Timescales Outlined in Forward Contracting Plan APUC HoP, APUC Account Manager HIGH G Recommendation reports are produced for key tenders detailing savings achieved and added value delivered.
+Measures of Per Timescales Outlined in Forward Contracting Plan APUC HoP, APUC Account Manager HIGH G Recommendation reports are produced for key tenders detailing savings achieved and added value delivered.
 For example, the waste contract has key sustainability measures including percentage of recycling.
 18 Appropriate use of tools to embed relevant and proportionate requirements into contracts, encourage good practice and analyse opportunities to maximise social, economic and environmental outcomes through procurement action.
 Take account of climate and circular economy in procurement activity such as tendering and evaluation processes.
 Set out the organisational policy on how regulated procurements are to be undertaken in compliance with the sustainable procurement duty Apply the prioritisation methodology, Flexible Framework, to develop action plans, contracting strategies and to focus resources Number and value of relevant contracts as % of total regulated contracts Ongoing APUC HoP, APUC Account Manager HIGH G The College embeds sustainable procurement in commodity and category strategies, tender documentation, and evaluation criteria.
 Manages sustainability KPIs on a contract by contract basis.
 The College uses APUC framework agreements where appropriate and many of these suppliers have completed the APUC Responsible Procurement Tool SCM and are members of Electronics Watch.
 The College requests suppliers to complete the Sustain Supply Chain Code of Conduct document.

-19 Reduce demand for goods and services by cutting down on waste, encouraging re-use, re- cycling and use of the least environmentally damaging goods and services Develop internal training and guidance Maintain a waste hierarchy record - • waste prevention, • reused, • recycled, • recovered including energy recovery • safe disposal.
+19 Reduce demand for goods and services by cutting down on waste, encouraging re-use, recycling and use of the least environmentally damaging goods and services Develop internal training and guidance Maintain a waste hierarchy record - • waste prevention, • reused, • recycled, • recovered including energy recovery • safe disposal.
 Per Timescales Outlined in Forward Contracting Plan APUC HoP, APUC Account Manager MEDIUM G The Procurement Team assess requirements based on the College Forward Contracting Plan 20 Contribute to the College's net zero carbon target Outline activities and monitor measures for carbon reduction.
-Develop 'Now to 2030' Procurement Category Action plans in conjunction with heads of department November 2022 APUC Procurement Manager MEDIUM Draft Procurement Action plans for specific categories for review.
+Develop 'Now to 2030' Procurement Category Action plans in conjunction with heads of department Ongoing APUC Procurement Manager MEDIUM Procurement Action plans for specific categories have been developed and now reviewed for updates annually.
 21 Suppliers led to: • promote awareness of sustainability objectives • adopt sustainable approaches in production of goods/services within their own supply chains • improve their performance in relation to sustainability objectives • address barriers to entry of SMEs and local suppliers Organise supplier engagement and supplier 'conditioning' sessions to advise on organisational objectives under the sustainable procurement duty Number of suppliers engaged.
 Improved outcomes recorded and reported Forward targets and strategies in place Dec 2020 APUC HoP, APUC Account Manager MEDIUM G The Scottish Government funded Supplier Development Program (SDP) provides training to suppliers.
 The Procurement team has added the relevant link to the Procurement section of the College website